core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 --- abstract

-Group communication with the Constrained Application Protocol (CoAP) can be protected end-to-end using Group Object Security for Constrained RESTful Environments (Group OSCORE), also across untrusted intermediary proxies.
+When using the Constrained Application Protocol (CoAP), exchanged messages can be protected end-to-end also across untrusted intermediary proxies.
+This can be achieved with Object Security for Constrained RESTful Environments (OSCORE) or, in the case of group communication, with Group Object Security for Constrained RESTful Environments (Group OSCORE).
 However, this sidesteps the proxies' abilities to cache responses from the origin server(s).
-This document restores cacheability of protected responses at proxies, by introducing consensus requests which any client in an OSCORE group can send to one server or multiple servers in the same group.
+This document restores cacheability of end-end protected responses at proxies, by using Group OSCORE and introducing consensus requests, which any client in an OSCORE group can send to one server or multiple servers in the same group.

 --- middle